Josefinekihlstrom/Plant-Memory/README.md

 When the game is started and the player clicks the questionmark icon which shows the 'How to play' modal, the timer continnues to run.
 In an ideal memory game the function of pausing the game when the modal pops up would be implemented, but due to lack of time this is something I will have to implement in the future.
+To inform the player I've added text about this in the modal itself.

 ### Technologies used
 #### Languages